-With an unplanned pregnancy you and your employer were probably not expecting changes to your working arrangements and income.
+With a pregnancy, you and your employer were probably not expecting changes to your working arrangements and income.

 Australia now has a government-funded paid parental leave scheme.
 The scheme allows 18 weeks for the primary carer of a child, paid at the national minimum wage, which can be transferred between parents and taken at any time in the first year after birth or adoption.
 You must have worked 330 hours within the year before the birth to be eligible.
 If you are pregnant and currently employed contact your employer or the Department of Human Services to find out more.

 Some employers also have their own workplace parental leave entitlements.
 These should be written into your employment contract or organisational policies.
 Check with your employer to find out what you may be able to access under your scheme.
 Sometimes you may be able to combine parental leave with annual leave or unpaid leave depending on the flexibility of your employer.

 Under the Queensland Anti-Discrimination Act 1991 you are legally protected from discrimination in employment, whether you are a full-time, part-time, or casual employee, on the basis of pregnancy, marital status, and family responsibilities.
 That means that if your employer attempts to terminate your employment, reduce your hours, demote you, or does not offer training because you are pregnant then your legal rights may have been violated.